mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 `welcome-msg` is the message identifier (or message ID), and `Hello, World!` is the **value** of this message.

-Messages can contain **external arguments**, for example:
+Messages can contain **variables**, for example:

 ```PROPERTIES
 welcome-msg = Welcome { $user }
 ```

-`$user` is the name of the argument, and should never be translated.
+`$user` is the name of the variable, and should never be translated.
 The fragment included between curly braces is called a **placeable**, and can be moved within the text.
 For example, the message above would be translated in Italian as follows, leaving the placeable unchanged:

 ```PROPERTIES
 welcome-msg = Benvenuto { $user }